pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

     zone: [your selected zone]
 ```

-3. View the status of all of your GKE clusters and verify the name of the cluster for the Pega Platform deployment.
+3. To view the status of all of your GKE clusters and verify the name of the cluster for the Pega Platform deployment, enter:

 `$ gcloud container clusters list`

-4. Download the cluster Kubeconfig access credential file, which is specific to your cluster, into your \<local filepath\>/.kube directory.
+4. To download the cluster Kubeconfig access credential file, which is specific to your cluster, into your \<local filepath\>/.kube directory, enter:

     If your gcloud configuration includes the zone you chose for your cluster, you can skip adding the `-z <zone-name>` option to the command.